-Music Curriculum Web Header
+Web Header Image Music

 Music Curriculum Overview

-"Research shows that at-least some musical education has a positive impact on social and cognitive development of children.
-And these effects are long lasting – better hearing, better motor skills, improved memory, better verbal and literacy skills."
+"Research shows that at least some musical education has a positive impact on social and cognitive development of children and these effects are long lasting – better hearing, better motor skills, improved memory, better verbal and literacy skills."

 Alan Harvey, Musician and Neuroscientist